meowmeowahr/Propeller2-SIM7600/README.md

 * [P2 Edge](https://www.parallax.com/product/p2-edge-module/)
 * Any of the P2 Edge breakouts work for testing.
 I used the [P2 Edge Module Breadboard](https://www.parallax.com/product/p2-edge-module-breadboard/).
 * [PropPlug](https://www.parallax.com/product/prop-plug/)
-* I also used perfboard and female headers, as the module is too wide for the breadboard.
+* I also soldered a perfboard and female headers, as the module is too wide for the breadboard.

 ## Carrier